Test module filtrations for unit $F$-modules: Introduction

 In the present paper we achieve two things.
 We extend the definition of test module filtration to Cartier modules that are obtained as the pushforward of a coherent Cartier module along an open immersion.
 In fact, we show that the definition of test module may be carried over to unit $R[F]$-modules.
 This enables us to compare the test module filtration with Stadnik's notion of $V$-filtration.
 We will show that these two filtrations coincide for the cases where Stadnik proved existence but not in general.
-Moreover, we show that for $f: \Spec S \to \Spec R$ a smooth morphism one has $f^!
-Gr_\tau M \cong Gr_\tau f^!M$ (as one would expect from well-behaved nearby cycles).
+Moreover, we show that for $\varphi: \Spec S \to \Spec R$ a smooth morphism one has $\varphi^!
+Gr_\tau M \cong Gr_\tau \varphi^!M$ (as one would expect from well-behaved nearby cycles).

 We now describe the contents of this paper in more detail.
+While working with Cartier modules we will be able to relax our assumptions to $R$ being $F$-finite (that is the Frobenius $R \to F_\ast R$ is a finite morphism).
+Whenever the equivalence with unit $R[F]$-modules is involved we have to assume, in addition, that $R$ is smooth over an $F$-finite field.
+In the first section we review the theory of Cartier modules and unit $R[F]$-modules.
 Given a Cartier module $M$ we obtain a unit $R[F]$-module by considering $\colim {F^e}^!
 M \otimes \omega_R^{-1} = \mathcal{M}$.
 There is natural map $M \otimes \omega_R^{-1} \to \mathcal{M}$.
 We show that if two Cartier modules $M, N$ define the same unit $R[F]$-module then the images $\tau(M, f^t)$ and $\tau(N, f^t)$ in $\mathcal{M}$ coincide (Theorem \ref{UnitTestModuleFiltration}).
 This will be accomplished in Section \ref{SectionOne} after several preparations.
 Next, we extend the notion of test module filtration in Section \ref{SectionTestModuleFiltrationExtension} in order to be able to compare it with Stadnik's notion of $V$-filtration.
-Namely, if $j: \Spec R_x \to \Spec R$ is an open immersion and $(M, \kappa)$ a coherent Cartier module then $j_\ast M$ is of course not coherent in general.
+Namely, if $j: D(f) \to \Spec R$, where $f \in R$, is an open immersion and $(M, \kappa)$ a coherent Cartier module then $j_\ast M$ is of course not coherent in general.
 However, there are coherent $R$-Cartier submodules $N \subseteq j_\ast M$ for which the inclusion is a local nil-isomorphism.
 We then show that $\tau(N, f^t)$ is independent of the choice of $N$ and use this to attach a test module filtration to $j_\ast M$.